 Christmas getaways represent a rare opportunity for families who like to travel.
 Whether your kids are toddlers, teens, or all grown up, you can usually count on some time off from school and work for everyone to gather in one place.
 And one of the great things about Christmas vacations is they don’t have to be spent at home for everyone to have quality family time together.
-In fact, some of the best Christmas vacations for families are the trips where everyone’s traveling to a new and exciting destination that goes all in on Christmas spirit.
+In fact, some of the best Christmas vacations for families are the trips where everyone’s traveling to a new and exciting destination (or hotel) that goes all in on Christmas spirit.

 Where to Go for Christmas Vacations

 If you’re dreaming of a white Christmas (whether snow or sand), here’s where to go for Christmas in the U.S., Caribbean, Europe, and Central America.

 WINTER WONDERLANDS: 13 Best Winter Vacations in the U.S. for Families